-Rheumatoid factor (RF) is a protein produced by your immune system that can attack healthy tissue in your body.
-Healthy individuals normally don’t produce RF, so the presence of RF in your blood can indicate that you have an autoimmune disease.
-Your doctor may order a blood test to check for the presence of this protein if they suspect you have an autoimmune condition, such as rheumatoid arthritis or Sjogren’s syndrome.
+Rheumatoid factor (RF) is a protein made by your immune system that can attack healthy tissue in your body.
+Healthy people don’t make RF.
+So, the presence of RF in your blood can indicate that you have an autoimmune disease.
+Sometimes people without any medical problems produce a small amount of RF.
+That’s very rare, and doctors don’t fully understand why it happens.

-Other illnesses that can cause higher-than-normal levels of RF include:
+Other health problems that can cause higher-than-normal levels of RF include:

 - chronic infection

-- cryoglobulinemia, or abnormal proteins in the blood
+- cryoglobulinemia, which means there are or abnormal proteins in the blood

 - dermatomyositis, which is an inflammatory muscle disease